JohnSnowLabs/spark-nlp/docs/_posts/josejuanmartinez/2023-01-18-finel_wiki_parentorgs_ticker_en.md

 ## Description

-This model helps you retrieve the name of a company as in Wikidata, using a previously detected TICKER entity with NER.
+This model helps you retrieve the TICKER of a company using a previously detected ORG entity with NER.

 ## Predicted Entities